liamcruz32/cardgames/clover.md

 If no players play after the second round of bidding, the hand is thrown in and the same dealer deals again.

-When a player accepts the bid and becomes the declarer, their partner across the table must pass them one card.
+When a player accepts the bid and becomes the declarer, their partner must pass them one card.
 The declarer adds the card to their hand and then passes one card back.

 ## Melding
 There are two ways to earn meld points in a round: shown in the hand before the first trick, and collected as combinations within tricks. **Both get added to your meld score at the end of the hand**.
 The melds values are as follows: